yeti-switch/doc/en/installation/installation-1.13/cdr-database.rst

     cdr=# \q
     root@cdr-server:/#

-Don't forget to make changes in /etc/postgresql/9.4/main/pg_hba.conf and apply them if you plan to access this databases from other hosts and/or set up database replication
+Don't forget to make changes in /etc/postgresql/16/main/pg_hba.conf and apply them if you plan to access this databases from other hosts and/or set up database replication

-.. seealso:: :doc:`database-tuning`
+.. seealso:: :ref:`Database tuning <database_tuning>`